Guevara-chan/NimVPN/README.md

 ❗ _Needs elevated UAC ('Run as Administator' works fine) to work properly._ ❗

 # •Featuræ•
-* No config required, works with auxiliary server list.
+* No config required, fully based on remote server list.
 * No installation required, running single executable with openvpn present in system is enough.

 # •Reassembling•